Milford Sound: Overview

 Milford Sound attracts between 550,000 and 1 million visitors per year.
 This makes the sound one of New Zealand's most-visited tourist spots even with its remote location and long journey times from the nearest population centres.
 Many tourists take one of the boat tours, which usually last one to two hours.
 They are offered by several companies, departing from the Milford Sound Visitors' Centre.

 Tramping, canoeing, and some other water sports are possible.
 A small number of companies also provide overnight boat trips.
-There is otherwise only limited accommodation at the sound, and only a very small percentage of tourists stay more than one day.
+There is otherwise only limited accommodation at the sound, and only a tiny percentage of tourists stay more than one day.
 Tourists usually stay in Te Anau or Queenstown.

 The Milford Discovery Centre & Underwater Observatory is located in Harrison's Cove on the north side of the fiord.
 Situated within the Piopiotahi Marine Reserve, the underwater observatory allows visitors to view the fiord's unique marine environment at a depth of 10 m.
 Due to a natural phenomenon called 'deep water emergence,' deep-water animals such as black coral can be viewed in the shallow waters surrounding the observatory.
 A dark surface layer of fresh water, stained brown by tannins from the surrounding forest, along with cold water temperatures, allows the black corals to grow close to the surface throughout Milford Sound and Fiordland.

 Milford Sound is also a destination for cruise ships.

+In 2025 the Minister for Conservation announced a proposal to charge international visitors a fee to access some of New Zealand's National Parks including Milford Sound.
+Under this proposed scheme, foreign visitors would be required to pay between NZ$20 (€10) and NZ$40 (€20) to access some natural landmarks.
+The proposal is estimated to generate up to NZ$62 million per year, to be invested in conservation sites throughout New Zealand.
+The proposed changes are not expected to come into effect until at least summer 2027.